arian233/SudokuGame/User_stories_TDD_examples.md

    - Then: studentcan know how much time has past
 7. **[Complete]**
    - Given: that normal text mode is enabled
-   - When: the student entered a repeat word
+   - When: the student entered a duplicate word
    - Then:  a instant caution pops up
      - and the program will prevent the student enter that answer
 8. **[Complete]**